How Much Is Netflix Worth?

 - T. Rowe Price & Associates: 3.89%

 How Does the Future Look for Netflix?

 While Netflix is currently meeting — and slightly exceeding — projections, the company’s share price is under pressure.
 Shareholders are concerned about Netflix’s future ability to monetize content and how competing streaming services could take market share from the leader.
-This may be one of the causes of the downward trend of the stock.
 According to Netflix’s shareholder report and Nielsen figures, TV share time is distributed as follows:

 No longer the clear market leader when it comes to streaming, Netflix has its work cut out.
 However, the company assures shareholders that there is a viable future growth plan if they continue to invest in international markets, continue producing original content and expand into interactive gaming.

 Netflix’s current price-to-earnings ratio is high at 58.84.
 You don’t get the most bang for your buck at this rate, but it isn’t necessarily a dealbreaker, either.
 Remember there is more to investing than one or two ratios.

 According to the Wall Street Journal, 29 analysts recommend Netflix as a “Buy,” nine say “Hold” and three suggest “Sell.”
 The NFLX stock price target is between $342 and $800, for an average share price of $677.48.
 At its current price, it appears Netflix is worth the money.
 However, doing your research to determine your level of comfort with the company’s prospects — and where you believe Netflix will be in the future — is essential.